Plant Profile | Corydalis 'Porcelain Blue'

 This would work beautifully in a border full of blue-flower accents, like Agapanthus 'Brilliant Blue', Pulmonaria 'Blue Ensign' and Salvia 'Crystal Blue'.

-It can also make a beautiful feature plant for a container; position on a patio and enjoy the delightfully sweet aroma.
+It can also make a beautiful feature plant for a container positioned on a patio to enjoy the delightfully sweet aroma.

 Corydalis is a genus that includes about 370 different species of annual and perennial, with the majority of these originating from Asia and the Himalayas.